leohhhn/gno/docs/how-to-guides/tutorial.md

 ![DefaultPlayground](../../examples/gno.land/whitelist/src/playground_default.png)

-First we should test and deploy the package.
+First we should test and deploy the `whitelist` package.
 To do this, delete `package.gno`, and create files like before: `whitelist.gno` & `whitelist_test.gno`.
-Then, paste in the respective code.
+Then, paste in the respective code, or just visit [this link](https://play.gno.land/p/t1AXy1wxafC) with the pre-written code.

 Gno Playground allows you to test, deploy, and share code in your browser.
 Clicking on "Test" will open a terminal and after a few seconds you should see